Microsoft Windows - IT Services support statement

 Students connecting to the student data network using the TCDconnect service in student residences and on the student Wi-Fi network may connect any version of Windows 10*, Windows 8.1 and Windows 7 to the TCDconnect service, provided the latest software security updates are installed.

-*The TCDconnect service does not provide support for Windows 10 S. Students using Windows 10 S who wish to connect to the TCDconnect service are advised to obtain the upgrade to Windows 10 Pro from the Windows Store App.
+*The TCDconnect service does not provide support for Windows 10 S. Students using Windows 10 S who wish to connect to the TCDconnect service are advised to obtain the upgrade to Windows 10 Pro or Windows 10 Home from the Windows Store App.

 Support for Windows applications developed by IT Services